New Bilton

 New Bilton is a suburb of Rugby, Warwickshire, in England, situated to the west of the town centre.
 New Bilton is also a ward of the Borough of Rugby whose population at the 2021 census was 8,166.
 The area straddles the A428 main road, known locally as Lawford Road.

 History

 The area was historically within the parish of Bilton (which has also been absorbed into Rugby) it emerged as a distinct settlement during the Victorian era, developing into a suburb primarily to house workers involved with the local cement industry and brick making industry; the cement industry still continues but the brick making industry has since died out.
 The area north of Lawford Road was entirely built-up by 1905, but the area south of the road was developed later in the 20th century.

-In 1867 New Bilton became a separate ecclesiastical parish from Bilton, and the local church of St Oswald on Lawford Road was consecrated, later being enlarged in 1881.
+In 1867 New Bilton became a separate ecclesiastical parish from Bilton, and the parish church of St Oswald on Lawford Road was consecrated, later being enlarged in 1881.
 In 2012, the church was renamed St Matthew and St Oswald's, after the nearby St Matthew church was closed.

+Despite being directly adjacent to it, much of New Bilton only became a part of Rugby in 1932 when the town's boundaries were expanded.